-Just 7% of people with pancreatic cancer survive more than five years.
-Less than 2% are alive after ten years.
+Just 7% of people with pancreatic cancer are alive after five years.
+The pancreatic cancer survival rate after ten years is less than 2%.

 Yet among these dismal statistics is a faint glimmer of hope.
 Some people with pancreatic cancer manage to beat the odds, surviving for many years after their initial diagnosis — maybe even long enough for doctors to use the word “cure.”

 “Nobody knows why these patients live longer than other people with pancreatic cancer,” says Vinod Balachandran, a surgeon-scientist affiliated with the David M. Rubenstein Center for Pancreatic Cancer Research and a member of the Parker Institute for Cancer Immunotherapy at Memorial Sloan Kettering who specializes in the disease.
 “But something is clearly setting them apart.”

 In a study, he and his colleagues set out to identify what that something is.
 Suspecting that the immune system might be involved, they looked at the number of immune cells present in a tumor and found the more immune cells, the longer the survival.